 Background: As part of the SFMTA's Asset Management Program, the SFMTA produces its annual State of Good Repair report, which analyzes the total value of SFMTA assets as well as the condition of these asset classes.
 A key component of the report is to show the value of assets in "backlog," or those assets based on an age-based condition score are beyond their planned useful life.
 In 2016, the SFMTA completed a condition assessment of all of its buildings and grounds, this was a key component in the development of its Building Progress Program.
 In 2020, the SFMTA began and recently completed its condition assessment of its Traffic Signals.
-The SFMTA will now complete a condition assessment of one of its largest asset classes, Stations.
+The SFMTA will now complete a condition assessment of several s